Layouts Migration Guide

 In early 2025, DataGrail released a new version of the Consent product that includes a drag-and-drop banner editor.
 This "layouts" feature allows you to add multiple "layers" to your consent banner, and to position elements freely within each layer.

-To enable this level of customization, there have been some updates to both the HTML structure and CSS classnames.
+To enable this level of customization, there have been some updates to both the HTML structure and CSS class names.
 While these changes are relatively minor, they do constitute "breaking changes" and will require reviewing banner styles prior to the next publish to ensure CSS customization is up to date.

 This guide will help you migrate your custom CSS from the legacy system to the new one.